Das-Kollektiv/tdme2/README-MiniScript.md

 Global variables can always be accessed by using the "$GLOBAL." accessor.
 By default variables are read from current context and if they have not been found from root context.
+So to be sure to use a global variable in function scope, just use the "$GLOBAL." accessor.
 ```
 ...
 # user script function to test global variable access